|Assessment length / details

 Critically assess the importance of building effective relationships and rapport in counselling, coaching and mentoring.

-Critically assess the importance of active listening skills and helping strategies in counselling, coaching and mentoring.
+Critically assess how to build effective relationships and rapport in counselling, coaching and mentoring.

 This course provides an introduction to the psychology of counselling, coaching and mentoring, exploring the similarities and differences between them.
 The module is both theoretical and practical; students will have the opportunity to explore the key theories in counselling, coaching and mentoring, as well as learning about, and practicing, some of the fundamental skills employed by practitioners.
 This module will not provide a qualification in counselling, coaching or mentoring, but will serve as an excellent introduction to the personal and professional pathways available to those interested in supporting and facilitating the development of others.
 This is a key employability module as it draws on the essential transferable skills of self-awareness, active listening, interpersonal communication, and reflection.
 As a result, it is anticipated that students taking this module will be open to, and engage in, self-reflection and personal development throughout.

-The module will be made up of lectures, practice sessions, and mentoring tutorials.
-Throughout the course students will be required to keep a reflective diary that they will use to inform the portfolio assignment.
+The module will be made up of lectures and practicals.
+Throughout the course students will be required to keep a reflective diary, based on the practicals, that they will use to inform the portfolio assignment.
+Attendance at the practicals (and lectures) is therefore essential in order to meet the learning outcomes of the module.

 This module is at CQFW Level 6